Python provides several methods for calculating the number of frames in a video.

 Total frames: 230

-And we get the total frames in the output which is 230.
-The CAP_PROP_FRAME_COUNT approach is blazing fast and avoids reading each frame saving time.
-The best usecase is to get quick estimates with standard video formats where accuracy does not play a vital role.
+We get the total number of frames in the output, which is 230.
+The CAP_PROP_FRAME_COUNT approach is blazing fast and avoids reading each fram,e saving time.

 Method 2: Manual Frame Counting with OpenCV